 Is San Sebastian Worth Visiting?
-The Pros and Cons
+Yes!
+Here’s why

-If you’re planning a trip to the north of Spain, in particular the Basque Country, you might be wondering, is San Sebastian worth visiting.
+If you’re planning a trip to northern Spain, you’re probably wondering is San Sebastian worth visiting.
+You’re definitely not the only one.

 Where is San Sebastian?